PhilipBotros/philipbotros.github.io/_posts/post_2/2018-02-18-variational-autoencoder.md

 date: 2018-02-16
 cover: sample_100.png
 mathjax: true
 excerpt: <br>In most classic Machine Learning problems we are interested in learning a mapping from the input data to a label, more recently however, a lot of interest has sparked in the field of generative modelling.
-We will look at one of the most popular models in depth, the variational autoencoder.
+We will look at one of the most popular models in depth, the Variational Autoencoder.
 background: ../../../cover2.png
 ---
 In most classic Machine Learning problems we are interested in learning a mapping from the input data to a label, more recently however, a lot of interest has sparked in the field of generative modelling.
 While classification is concerned with learning a conditional distribution $p(\mathbf{y}|\mathbf{x})$,  generative modelling has as a goal to directly learn the data distribution $p(\mathbf{x})$ such that we can freely reproduce this data.
 In a world where unlabeled data is ubiquitous and labeled data is sparse/expensive, this seems to be an area of great importance.